 In the Check and Describe screen, inspect your data, then click Proceed.

 In the Visualize screen, Datawrapper will attempt to guess the chart type you desire, based on the data format, but you will need to select Range Plot.

 Click the Annotate tab near the top-left of the Visualize screen to add a meaningful title, data source, and byline credits.

 Click the Refine tab of the Visualize screen to modify the range chart appearance.
 You have several options, but here’s the most important ones in this case.
 First, in the Labels section, change the visibility of the values from start to both, which places numbers at both ends of each range.
 Second, push the slider to Label first range, which places the word Men and Women above the first range.
-Third, change Number format to 123k, which will round dollar amounts to the nearest thousand, and replace thousands with a k as shown in Figure 7.41.
+Third, change Number format to 123k, which will round dollar amounts to the nearest thousand, and replace thousands with a k as shown in Figure 6.41.

-Tip: The Refine tab also includes options to resort or group data rows, change the chart size for different devices, and check visibility for colorblind readers.
+Tip: The Refine tab includes options to resort or group data rows, change the chart size for different devices, and check visibility for colorblind readers.

-- After modifying your visualization, proceed to the Publish and Embed screen, and follow the prompts to share your work, or refer to the more detailed tutorial above.
+- After modifying your visualization, proceed to the Publish and Embed screen, and follow the prompts to share your work, or refer to the previous detailed Datawrapper tutorial.

 Now that you’ve completed a range chart, let’s see how we can use Datawrapper to build scatter and bubble charts to show relationships between two or more variables.